Someone45/DiceGuessingGameWithCheats/README.md

 The game allows the user to try an infinite number of times without repercussions unless the cheat or the reveal answer functions are used.

 This was made as a fun project for a class.
-If you would like some code to feed your eyes, go ahead and explore :)
+If you would like some code to feed your eyes or a simple project to study from, go ahead and explore :)